Allergy Treatment

 The underlying immunopathology involves sensitization — initial allergen exposure stimulates B-lymphocytes to produce IgE antibodies, which bind to mast cells and basophils in the nasal mucosa.
 Upon subsequent allergen exposure, cross-linking of IgE triggers mast cell degranulation and release of histamine, leukotrienes, prostaglandins, and cytokines.
 This early-phase reaction occurs within minutes and produces sneezing, rhinorrhea, and itching.
 A late-phase reaction 4–8 hours later, driven by eosinophil infiltration, causes nasal congestion and mucosal hyperresponsiveness.
 Allergic rhinitis is strongly associated with asthma (the "unified airway" concept), with 40% of patients having comorbid asthma, and vice versa.
 It is also associated with allergic conjunctivitis, chronic sinusitis, and obstructive sleep apnea.

 Telehealth is an excellent fit for allergic rhinitis evaluation and management.
-At Innocre Telehealth, our board-certified provider, evaluates patients in Delaware, Maryland, and Washington using a thorough history of symptom patterns, triggers, living environment, and prior treatment response.
+At Innocre Telehealth, your board-certified provider evaluates patients in Maryland, Washington, and Delaware using a thorough history of symptom patterns, triggers, living environment, and prior treatment response.
 Most patients with clear allergic symptoms do not require in-person allergy testing before initiating pharmacotherapy. your provider prescribes evidence-based first-line treatments in accordance with Joint Task Force on Practice Parameters (JTFPP) and ACAAI guidelines, with same-day e-prescriptions sent to your pharmacy.

 Sneezing — often in rapid bursts